Milan Pizza: Where to Find the Best Pizza in Milan Right Now

 5. Fradiavolo Pizzeria – Bold Flavors and Spicy Twists

-True to its name, Fradiavolo offers bold, spicy pizzas with a contemporary twist.
-Their wood-fired pizzas are cooked to perfection, creating a light yet crispy crust = pizza love.
-One of their best-sellers is the Fradiavolo, featuring spicy salami, fior di latte cheese, aged parmesan DOP, basil, extra virgin olive oil and tomato sauce.
+True to its name, Fradiavolo leans bold—this is Milan pizza with a spicy edge and a more modern twist.
+Their wood-fired pies come out with that balance you want: light, crisp on the outside, and just soft enough in the center.
+One of their best-sellers is the Fradiavolo, topped with spicy salami, fior di latte, aged parmesan DOP, basil, extra virgin olive oil, and tomato sauce.

 6. Cocciuto – The Trendy Gourmet Pizzeria